Training the next generation of emergency response leaders

 Today’s epidemiologists must be able to assert themselves in time of disasters, cutting through deterrents and using their science background to provide reliable information to the public through the media, medical care providers and political leaders.

-CSTE will develop a platform to train and epidemiologists with leadership potential to provide them opportunities for an intensive training experience, additional mentorship, exposure to advocacy and public policy, and partnership across states, disciplines, and outside organizations.
+CSTE has developed a platform to train epidemiologists with leadership potential to provide opportunities for an intensive training experience, additional mentorship, exposure to advocacy and public policy, and partnership across states, disciplines, and outside organizations.

 CSTE LEAD Program